-Proposals may be submitted each funding cycle (upon completion of the previous year’s reports and presentations if applicable) to the chair of the outreach committee of the NYSS-APS (see contact information below) no later than three days prior to the NYSSAPS Fall or Spring Meeting.
+Proposals may be submitted each funding cycle (upon completion of the previous year's reports and presentations if applicable) to the chair of the outreach committee of the NYSS-APS (see contact information below) no later than one week prior to the NYSSAPS Fall or Spring Meeting.

 Grants will be awarded at the Fall and Spring NYSS-APS meetings, which will be held typically in October and April, respectively.

 The primary criterion used by the committee is the potential positive impact on educating the general public (K-12 students and underrepresented groups in STEM in particular) about physics-related topics.
 Evidence of plans to disseminate information about the project especially preparation of educational materials for distribution is particularly encouraged.

 Supplies, equipment, printing, computing costs and local travel costs are all eligible; no salaries or overhead (indirect costs) can be charged.
 Proposals where in-kind costs are borne by other parties (proposer's academic institution, beneficiary elementary or secondary school, etc.) will be given preference, everything else being equal.

 A short report that describes the activities and accomplishments and includes the final accounting is required by January 1 or June 1 of the following year for grants awarded at the previous Fall or Spring meeting, respectively.
 The report should be submitted to the chair of the Outreach committee.

 An oral or poster presentation is required at the respective Fall or Spring NYSS symposium one year after the grant has been awarded.